hawkeye64/quasar-extras-svg-icons/docs/src/pages/all-about-quasar-extras-svg-icons/what-is-quasar-extras-svg-icons.md

 - Quasar Framework icon sets were never made to handle monochrome, duo-tone or colored icons.
 For that reason, you will not see their availability here.

 - `box-icons`: (FIXED) There are two icons, `boxBxsDroplet` and `boxBxsHot`, that both use the svg `use` directive.
 Our parser cannot handle that, so these icons will be displayed as a black square.

+- `country-flags-icons` is missing the South Korean flag as the SVG uses `clip-path` which our parser at this time cannot handle.

 ## Missing Icon Packages?
 We have tried to include some of the most popular and current SVG icon packages available.
 If you find a package you think should be here, do add a **feature request** in the issues section.